 Bleeding after sex, also known as post-coital bleeding, is in most cases nothing to worry about, but in some rare cases it may be a sign of something more serious and should always be explored further by a health professional like your GP.

-There are a few reasons why women may experience post-coital bleeding, from a lack of lubrication, through to more serious causes such as an STI.
-Vaginal bleeding may also present as a brown or pink discharge or ‘spotting’ of blood after sex, which as the name suggests, is small spots of blood on your underwear or toilet paper.
+There are a few reasons why women may bleed after sex, from a lack of lubrication, through to more serious causes such as an STI.
+Vaginal bleeding after sex may also present as a brown or pink discharge or light ‘spotting’ of blood, which as the name suggests, is small spots of blood on your underwear or toilet paper.

 Possible reasons for bleeding after sex